-UPDATE: This article, originally posted Sept.
+This article, originally posted Sept.
 2, has been repeatedly updated with new information - including more video teasers from Kawasaki added at the bottom.
-The most recent update includes a brief high-speed video image of the H2 on the track, as well as quick shot of the supercharger powering the new Ninja, more engine shots and peek at some aerodynamic bodywork - MotoUSA Ed
+The most recent updates includes a brief high-speed video image of the H2 on the track, as well as quick shot of the supercharger powering the new Ninja, more engine shots and peek at some aerodynamic bodywork - MotoUSA Ed

 The Intermot Bike Show in Cologne may still be almost a month away, but Kawasaki isn’t waiting to create some internet buzz about a new motorcycle set to debut there.
 The Japanese manufacturer has launched a teaser campaign for the 2015 Kawasaki Ninja H2 at www.ninja-h2.com

 , stating “It captures the spirit of the 1972 750cc Kawasaki Mach IV H2,” a fire-breathing, wheelie-popping two-stroke Triple it produced from 1972 to 1975.